Silvanos Mudzvova Silvanos Mudzvova performing in Jekanyika

 Political Satire · Sequel

-A deeply human play exploring the concept of Sahwira — the sacred Shona bond of friendship that transcends ordinary social ties.
+Written in tribute to Zimbabwe's finest human rights lawyer Aleck Muchadehama, Sahwira explores the sacred Shona bond of friendship that transcends ordinary social ties.
 Set against Zimbabwe's turbulent political and social backdrop, the work examines loyalty, community, and solidarity.
+Police stopped the play from opening.
+Twice.
+Silvanos opened it anyway.
+In October 2008 he was arrested again for continuing the performances, refusing, as always, to let fear have the final word.

 2009 · Zimbabwe